fundevogel/php-mastodon/README.md

 # ... enjoy playing with Mastodon's API!
 ```

+**Note:** In most cases, using `$api->logIn()` will be enough.
+You may then view other people's statuses, etc as well as your own by providing your account ID as parameter as shown above.

 ## Roadmap

 - [ ] Add tests
+- [x] Implement authentication helpers
 - [ ] Return API entities as individual classes
 - [ ] Implement missing API methods:
     - timelines/streaming